evmts/tevm-monorepo/vm/vm/docs/modules.md

 Ƭ **PutContractCodeAction**: `Object`

-EVMts action to put contract code into the vm state
+Tevm action to put contract code into the vm state

 #### Type declaration